 |Minimum amount||Fixed amount||Fixed percentage||Full amount|

-If you’ve compared cards and want to apply, complete the secure online application form to start, which takes about 15 minutes.
-Before you apply, check that you meet the eligibility requirements and have the information and documents you’ll need to make the process as straightforward as possible.
+If you've compared cards and settled on the Sainsbury's Bank 26 Month Balance Transfer Credit Card, completing the secure online application form takes about 15 minutes.
+Before you apply, check that you meet the eligibility requirements and have the information and documents you'll need to make the process as straightforward as possible.
+You can request a balance transfer as part of your application.